iamjoncannon/ReactBoil/PEP.md

 Whats more, while it provides a kind of 'command line' solution to one set of problems- initializing a React application- it doesn't necessarily solve another set of problems- writing the application itself.
 Class components, stateless functional components, life-cycle methods, and now other, advanced functional/hook components- React's boilerplate requirements do not end after hello world is achieved.
 One solution which I have used is the "React ES6 Snippets" library, which I like, but grew frustrated at during the third or fourth hour of trying to edit the Sublime codebase.

-So, using Node.js and npm, lets build our own CLI that will have methods to generate the required configuration files- Webpack, Babel, package.json, etc- as well as methods to generate some useful component code.
-This will give us immediate the hello world of CRA without sacrificing flexiblility, so that when we want to tweak our template, or the next time Facebook updates React, we can iterate on the code as we like.
+So, using Node.js and npm, lets build our own CLI that will have methods to access and edit the required configuration files- Webpack, Babel, package.json, etc- as well as methods to generate some useful component code.
+This will give us the immediate hello world of CRA without sacrificing flexiblility, so that when we want to tweak our template, or the next time Facebook updates React, we can iterate on the code as we like.

 Sound good?
 Lets get started.

 First step: google "react boilerplate medium" and copy the code from the first thing that pops up.
 Just kidding!
-I'll do that for you in a bit, but since we're not just making some boilerplate, but making an application that itself will write source code files, the first thing we need to do is initialize an empty project.
+I'll do that for you in a bit, but since we're not just making some boilerplate, but making a CLI that will write source code files, the first thing we need to do is set up our CLI.

 Do: